 - Work with Windows 10/8/7/Vista/XP and Windows Server 2019/2016/2012/2008/2003

 Read-only & risk-free

-How do I recover data from a crashed hard disk?
+How do I recover lost data from a crashed hard disk?

 If the dead hard drive contains your operating system, the computer won't boot as usual.
 Otherwise, you have two hard drives in your laptop or computer, the dead drive is for your files rather than the operating system.
 In this case, your PC works well.
 No matter which situation you are facing, the following guide will show you the detailed steps:

 Tips: Also, you can go through this step-by-step tutorial to recover lost data from crashed/dead hard disks on Mac.

 Step 1: Download and install iBoysoft Data Recovery.